 There is a Joint Standards Committee comprising members of Forest Heath and St Edmundsbury councils.
 It is responsible for upholding high ethical standards in West Suffolk, including monitoring compliance with the Code of Conduct by all district, borough, town and parish councillors in the area.
-Further details can be found in Part 2: Article 9 and Part 3: Responsibility for Functions.
+Further details can be found at [insert relevant part of Constitution].